 Now that you have learned about the advantages of job mentoring, let us have a look at the disadvantages.
 To make an appropriate decision regarding enrolling yourself in the mentoring program one must need to look at both the aspects.

 The Disadvantages of Job Mentoring:

-Job mentoring is indeed a helpful way, through which the employee, employer and the mentor develop.
-However, the cons of the mentoring may not be ignored totally.
+Job mentoring is indeed a helpful way, through which the employee, employer, and mentor develop.
+However, the cons of mentoring may not be ignored totally.

 1. Generation gap hampers the process:

 The mentor is assigned the task of training a newly hired person.
 However, the employee (mentor) has no choice but to train the newbie.

 As a result, they share a forced relationship, which may hamper the growth of the newly hired person altogether.

 Moreover, the generation gap between senior and junior employees may lead to dissimilar ideas.
 This can further lead to a not-so-smooth relationship.
 This forced an unwilling relationship can ruin the productivity of the mentee and make him feel unwelcome in the company.
 This will further wreck the working atmosphere too.